cloudlesslabs/pulumix/README.md

 # AWS
 ## Aurora

+> __WARNING__: If both an Aurora cluster and an RDS proxy are provisioned at the same time, the initial `pulumi up` will probably fail
+> with the following error:
+>	```
+> 	registering RDS DB Proxy (xxxxxx/default) Target: InvalidDBInstanceState: DB Instance
+> 	xxxxxxxxxx is in an unsupported state - CONFIGURING_LOG_EXPORTS, needs to be in [AVAILABLE, MODIFYING, BACKING_UP]
+>	```
+> This is because the RDS target can only be created with DB instances that are running.
+Because the initial setup takes time,
+> the DB instance won't be running by the time the RDS target creation process starts.
+There is no other option to wait and run
+> `pulumi up` again later.

 ### Aurora - Basic usage

 > WARNING: Once the `masterUsername` is set, it cannot be changed.
 Attempting to change it will create a delete and replace operation, which is obvioulsy not what you may want.